Reviewing HL Acquisitions (NASDAQ:LPRO) and PROVIDENT FINL/S (NASDAQ:FPLPY)

 PROVIDENT FINL/S has higher revenue and earnings than HL Acquisitions.

-This is a summary of recent recommendations for HL Acquisitions and PROVIDENT FINL/S, as provided by MarketBeat.
+This is a breakdown of current ratings for HL Acquisitions and PROVIDENT FINL/S, as reported by MarketBeat.

 |Sell Ratings